Dewb/CosmicPraise/README.md

 generator | iterates over
 ----------|-----
+`tower` or `tower.all` | every pixel, in arbitrary order `tower.spire` | all the pixels in the spire strips, starting at the bottom of the spire and proceeding counterclockwise in each ring
+`tower.spire_index(n)` | where n=0 through 15, all the pixels in one specific ring, starting at the bottom of the spire and proceeding counterclockwise in each ring
-`tower` or `tower.all` | every pixel, in arbitrary order `tower.spire` | all the pixels in the spire strips, order TBD `tower.roofline` | all the pixels in the roofline strips in clockwise order `tower.railing` | the 24 railing cove lights in clockwise order `tower.middle` | the diagonally crisscrossing strips on the top two steel sections of the tower, in arbitrary order `tower.base` | the 24 colorburst fixtures illuminating the base section vinyl mural, in clockwise order `tower.clockwise` | only the clockwise middle diagonal crossing strips `tower.counterclockwise` | only the counter-clockwise middle diagonal crossing strips `tower.clockwise_index(n)`, `tower.counterclockwise_index(n)` | where n=0 through 11, one of the 12 specific diagonal strips, pixels ordered from top to bottom
+`tower.roofline` | all the pixels in the roofline strips in counterclockwise order `tower.railing` | the 24 railing cove lights in counterclockwise order `tower.middle` | the diagonally crisscrossing strips on the top two steel sections of the tower, in arbitrary order `tower.base` | the 24 colorburst fixtures illuminating the base section vinyl mural, in counterclockwise order `tower.clockwise` | only the clockwise middle diagonal crossing strips `tower.counterclockwise` | only the counter-clockwise middle diagonal crossing strips `tower.clockwise_index(n)`, `tower.counterclockwise_index(n)` | where n=0 through 11, one of the 12 specific diagonal strips, pixels ordered from top to bottom